coppolam/swarmulator/README.md

 # Swarmulator
-A lightweight C++ simulator designed for simulating swarms.
+Swarmulator is a lightweight C++ simulator for simulating swarms.
 Swarmulator offers a simple platform to prototype swarm behaviors.

-Swarmulator was built and tested on Ubuntu 14.04.
-At the moment, it has not been proven on any other system.

 ## Install Instructions
+_Note: Swarmulator was built and tested on Ubuntu 14.04 and 16.04.
+At the moment, it has not been proven on any other system._

 #### Download the repository
 Download/clone the repository.